chrishenry/certifier/README.md

 ## AWS Authentication

-Certifier will take AWS creds will look for credentials in the following order;
+Certifier will will look for credentials in the following order;

 * Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).
 * Configuration file, passed via the `-k` / `--credentials-file` option.